Isabella and the Pot of Basil: The painting

+Inspiration to other artists

 Hunt's work influenced several later artists, who adopted the same subject.
 Most notable are the paintings by John White Alexander (1897) and John William Waterhouse (1907).
-Alexander and Waterhouse reproduce Hunt's title and develop variations on his composition.
+Alexander and Waterhouse reproduced Hunt's title and developed variations on his composition.
 Alexander's composition adapts the subject to a Whistlerian style.
 Waterhouse reverses the composition, and places the scene in a garden, but retains the motif of the water-jug and the decorative skull.